 Focus on skill building and theory in decision-making, problem-solving, presentation planning, and knowledge of group process.
 Examine effective small group techniques in a variety of settings.
 Plan and present group discussions and group presentations.
-This course may be taken 1 time for credit.
-Course classification: LDC

 SP220 Gender and Communication 3 credits (3 lec hrs/wk)